 The data available to the Task Force on officer conduct toward members of the public by KU PSO officers is limited.
 KU PSO officers rarely use force, according to internal monitoring.
+Officer demeanor (respect or disrespect) toward members of the public is not monitored at KU PSO, as is true of police departments in general.
 Some comments gathered as part of our public comment sessions and our confidential comment portal on our website described disrespectful interactions by particular officers.
 As noted above, the letter received from the KU Black Alumni Network reports that members have experienced "unwarranted stops, police harassment, and unnecessary physical violence."
 These comments and the letter suggest the value of heightened monitoring and training, as is recommended by a number of authorities.

-To address issues of officer conduct leading authorities on policing emphasize the importance of policies and training favoring procedural justice and proactive de-escalation of interpersonal tensions between officers and members of the public.
-These include the "National Consensus Policy on Use of Force" adopted by a coalition of all police professional associations, the Police Executive Research Forum's Guiding Principles on Use of Force, and the President's Task Force on 21st Century Policing.39
+To address issues of officer conduct, including use of force, leading authorities on policing emphasize the importance of policies and training favoring procedural justice and proactive de-escalation of interpersonal tensions between officers and members of the public.
+These include the "National Consensus Policy on Use of Force" adopted by a coalition of all police professional associations, the Police Executive Research Forum's Guiding Principles on Use of Force, and the President's Task Force on 21st Century Policing.